rendrjs/rendrjs.github.io/_collection-store/cache.md

 example: CollectionStore.cache
 ---

-An object of collections to store data in memory to reduce the number of round trips to the API.
-Overriding data or modifying the cache is not recommended, however it is helpful to inspect data.
+An object of collections that stores data in memory to reduce the number of round trips to the API.
+Overriding data or modifying the cache is not recommended, but it is helpful for inspecting the data.